The Call for Nominations has been released for the sixth annual Hiroshi Tsuji Early Career Researcher Award.

 The Combustion Institute and Elsevier together developed the award to spotlight the work of early career scientists.
 Recognizing innovation in combustion science helps to advance fundamental understanding and enables cleaner and more efficient processes in power generation, transportation, or industrial production.

+The selected recipient(s) of the 2021 Hiroshi Tsuji Early Career Researcher Award will be notified in April 2021.
 Questions regarding the award may be directed to: Office@CombustionInstitute.org.